ffund/digitaldivide/README.md

+# Bridging the empathy gap between web developers and users

 In this experiment, you'll set up a topology on GENI that uses realistic link characteristics, based on measurements from actual US households.

 It should take about 60 minutes to run this experiment.